czbiohub/cupcakes/2019/Carly cupcakes 5.23.2019/Introduction to Python.md

 ###Download this .py file to follow along on Spyder:
 ADD FILE.

-We will use the .py file which has all the example code to help us write new codes.
-So we don't have to go back and forth to copy and paste.
+We will use the .py file which has all the example code to help us do the problems.
+So we don't have to go back and forth between .md and .py to copy and paste.

 ###Write code in Editor Window:
 	def function name():